What is the Deposit Return Scheme?

 Deposit return schemes operate in many countries where they help tackle climate change and reduce litter.
 Scotland is joining them, with a scheme designed to meet our unique needs, tackle our throwaway culture and help protect our environment for generations to come.

-By 2025, the scheme will capture 90% of all cans and bottles included in the scheme for recycling, prevent 34,000 plastic bottles from being dropped each day and help reduce the amount of litter polluting our environment by up to a third.
+The scheme will capture 90% of all cans and bottles included in the scheme for recycling, prevent 34,000 plastic bottles from being dropped each day and help reduce the amount of litter polluting our environment by up to a third.

 How will it work?